UPDATED IN 2019:

 While I tried my hand at romance, I also penned a young adult mystery, which I sold to a small press.
 It went on to become an Edgar nominee.
 And then, of course, I landed a contract at Harlequin for that first romance/chick lit: Loves Me, Loves Me Not.
 It received lovely reviews from the Washington Post and Publishers Weekly and was translated into French, as well.

 By the time it was published, though, I felt pulled to write a more serious book, a retelling of one of my favorite novels, Jane Eyre.
 That book, Sloane Hall, took many years to find a publishing home, eventually landing with Five Star/Cengage, a hardcover publisher catering to the library trade.
-This year, it was one of only 14 books featured on the “Off the Shelf” blog celebrating Charlotte Bronte’s 200th birthday anniversary.
+It was one of only 14 books featured on the “Off the Shelf” blog celebrating Charlotte Bronte’s 200th birthday anniversary, and it, too, received some great reviews, from Bronte experts.

 During the years that I tried to get Sloane Hall published, I went through several agents and continued to write.
 I wrote another three YA mysteries, one a historical.
 And I wrote more romance/humorous women’s fiction (the term “chick lit” had gone out of fashion).
 One of those books, Fire Me, snagged a film option.